jamesray1/sharding/docs/doc.md

 * Code of account X: `sha3(X) ++ 0x01`
 * Storage key K of account X: `sha3(X) ++ 0x02 ++ K`

-See also ethresearch thread on [A two-layer account trie inside a single-layer trie](https://ethresear.ch/t/a-two-layer-account-trie-inside-a-single-layer-trie/210)
+See also the ethresear.ch thread on [a two-layer account trie inside a single-layer trie](https://ethresear.ch/t/a-two-layer-account-trie-inside-a-single-layer-trie/210).

-Additionally, the trie is now a new binary trie design: https://github.com/ethereum/research/tree/master/trie_research
+Additionally, the trie is now a new binary trie design as defined [here](https://github.com/ethereum/research/tree/master/trie_research).

 ### Access list